cristianoliveira/snipgpt/README.md

 # snipgpt

-A CLI to generate short snippets using Openai LLM
+A CLI to generate short snippets using OpenAI LLM

 ### Demo